I am offering for discussion a mock-up of how the release page of a digital release might look like.

 The geographical region of a digital release seems arbitrary and relatively unimportant.
-It is the “source” (where the files were released) that is more important.
+It is the “source” (distribution platform where the files were released) that is more important.

 Placing country and flag under “Release events” is wrong, because they signify something else: availability.